Lamb meatballs with barberries, dried figs, yogurt, and herbs

 Salt and pepper to taste

 Add the oil to a deep pot and warm on medium heat.
 Add the shallots, dried thyme and bay leaf and fry till the shallots are golden.
-Add the wine and bubble till reduced and the smell of alcohol has evaporated.
+Add the wine and bubble till reduced, and the smell of alcohol has evaporated.
 Add the chicken stock or water and bring to a simmer.
 Add the dried figs, salt, pepper and meatballs with any drippings, the meatballs should be almost fully submerged in the broth, and simmer for 15-20 minutes, stirring carefully from time to time.
-When the timer goes off, turn the heat off and taste for salt, tartness, sweet and spice.
+When the timer goes off, turn the heat off and taste for salt, tartness, sweetness and spice.
 Sprinkle most of the fresh herbs onto the dish and mix in.